HarrisonB/blog/_posts/2017-08-09-the-city-of-san-francisco.markdown

 is content that they can make themselves, probably without years of specialized training.
 Some of it is original story, imitating and innovating upon its inspiration, but a lot of it is the analytical, whether about one's own life or the world around them.
-And for many of us, the day to day is not very interesting.
-We work in jobs that may, in fact, enrich our lives tremendously.
+And for many of them, the day to day is not very interesting.
+They work in jobs that may, in fact, enrich our lives tremendously.
 However, this is often difficult to encapsulate in a 5 minute video and even more difficult to make appealing to an unfamiliar and busy audience.
-So the content uses its creators' canons—the shared culture that formed the background of their upbringing, a period in which their tastes may have been more amiable to the restricted selections of "culture" curated by their parents, guardians, siblings, etc. So we make things that are relatable[^3], or at the very least, built with a familiar entryway.
+So the content uses its creators' canons—the shared culture that formed the background of their upbringing, a period in which their tastes may have been more amiable to the restricted selections of "culture" curated by their parents, guardians, siblings, etc. So they make things that are relatable[^3], or at the very least, built with a familiar entryway.
 And the best[^5] of this stuff, made by real *professionals* certainly, makes it to the top.